 The GX8 is a decent camera and it should be noted, is about 3 years old at the time I bought mine, used.
 The GH5 and the GX9 have both come out since then and are said to have outstanding IBIS.
 At current market prices, the GX8 is a very good value.

-Update: The Lumix G9 has excellent IBIS and even better when used with a compatible Lumix OIS (optical image stabilization) lens.
+Update: Some years later, I bought a used G9.
+The Lumix G9 has excellent IBIS and even better when used with a compatible Lumix Power OIS (optical image stabilization) lens.
 The issues raised above about the GX8 are specific to the GX8.
 It seems that all of the newer model cameras have much improved IBIS and dual IBIS/OIS.
 I have since purchased a used Lumix G9 and am extremely pleased with the G9.